DRL-Navigation/img_env/README_CN.md

 # img_env

 这是中科大实验室基于grid map的导航仿真环境, 适配gym的api
-- **Very fast**, based on C++, customized for robot navigation
+- **Very fast**, based on C++, customized for robot navigation.
-- **Accurate**, not perform physical simulation and time simulation
+- **Accurate**, not perform physical simulation and time simulation.
-- **Parallelization**，support multi-scene and multi-robot
+- **Parallelization**，support multi-scene and multi-robot.
-- **Pedestrian simulation**，contains pedestrian simulation based on Pedsim and ORCA
+- **Pedestrian simulation**，contains pedestrian simulation based on Pedsim and ORCA.
-- **Gym API**, easy to use in conjunction with other reinforcement learning frameworks
+- **Gym API**, easy to use in conjunction with other reinforcement learning frameworks.
-- **Grid_map output**， directly outputs grid_map or raw laser data
+- **Grid_map output**， directly outputs grid_map or raw laser data.
-- **Parameterized configuration**, easily configure environment information via yaml file, including robot shape and number, pedestrian strategy and number, environmental map and other information
+- **Parameterized configuration**, easily configure environment information via yaml file, including robot shape and number, pedestrian strategy and number, environmental map, and more.
-- **Very lightweight**, depends only on OpenCV for visualization
+- **Very lightweight**, only depends on OpenCV for visualization.

 ![img_env](example2.jpg)